 Frida Kahlo Museum

 Anyone who is familiar with Mexican art knows the name Frida Kahlo.
 The famous painter (1907-1954) spent most of her life in Mexico City in a house that is now the Frida Kahlo Museum.
 She grew up here, lived here with her husband Diego Rivera, and died here.

 The museum features her work and the work of others.
 Many of its rooms have been preserved to show how she and her husband lived.

 Parque Mexico is one of the biggest green spaces in the city.
-It had duck ponds, an outdoor exercise gym, a dog park, and a big open plaza where dozens of kids were playing soccer.
+It has duck ponds, an outdoor exercise gym, a dog park, and a big open plaza where we watched dozens of kids playing soccer.

 Nearby was Plaza Popocatepetl, another green space smaller and closer to where I stayed.

-More Mexico City sights from around the city
+More Mexico City Photos From Around the City

 Mexico City was extremely modern.
 Every park had composting bins, and even Burger King (I always visit foreign fast food joints out of curiosity, don’t judge) had recycling bins.